jscoox/jscoox.github.com/_posts/2017-12-20-9-vital-skills-for-serious-devs.md

 title: "9 vital skills for serious js engineers"
 description: "How to become a js engineer"
 comments: true
-keywords: "dummy content, lorem ipsum"
+keywords: "javascript, engineers, javascript engineers, frontend developer"
 ---

 You already have experience with JS and we don’t need to talk about basics like syntax or what loops are, right?
 Great!
 Let’s start.